 Smart Assistant / Conversational User Interface / Interaction Design / Motion

-Currently, people mostly use voice assistant when they have specific commands.
-Even though voice itself is very humane and organic channel of communication, interactions with voice assistant are very mechanical, unnatural and task-oriented.
+Currently, people do not use voice assistant to its full extent due to user’s lack of sentimental attachment and motivation to use an assistant, and limited personalization of an assistant.
+Interactions with voice assistant already out in market are very mechanical, unnatural and task-oriented though voice itself is very humane and organic channel of communication.
 Our team thought that users could be more motivated to use our smart assistants if these smart assistants are more responsive and personalized to our needs and interests.
 Also, these personalized assistant can enrich our experiences with voice assistant far beyond.

 In order to understand how current voice assistants are used, we individually used voice assistants (Google Assistant and Siri) for a week and logged our experience in a diary.

-We found when we are motivated to use voice assistant and discovered that our interaction with the voice assistant feels very mechanical and has limited opportunities for personalization.
+We found when we are motivated to use voice assistant and discovered that our interaction with the voice assistant feels very mechanical.
+It is often used as alternative keyboard and has limited opportunities for personalization.